MarieComet/mc-divi-custom-modules-react/README.md

+## Some custom modules for the Divi Builder

+# Flip Box
+A module for creating flip box effect (recto/verso).
+Useful for learning how to create parent/child module.

+Preview :

+# Blog Grid
+A module that display blog posts in a different appearance than the Divi native module.
+Useful for learning how to display dynamic content in the visual builder.
+:warning: This module add a new image size ('blog-grid'), you'll need to regenerate your existing posts thumbnails (serach "Regenerate thumbnails" in the plugins repository).

+Preview :

+## Install
+ZIP archive (production ready) inside the plugin folder.

+## Developping

+`npm install` Install node modules
+Officials instructions below :

 This project was bootstrapped with [Create Divi Extension](https://github.com/elegantthemes/create-divi-extension).

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/elegantthemes/create-divi-extension/blob/master/packages/divi-scripts/template/README.md).